 Beets seem to be one of those foods that adults either love or hate.
 My family falls on the love side of the equation, so we almost always plant a row or two in our garden.
 But L has gone back and forth on them, so I occasionally like to serve them in new ways.
 We love them simply roasted or boiled, but this bright pink Beet and Yogurt Puree is also a fun option for beets.

-Beet Puree with Yogurt
+Beet Puree with Yogurt for Babies

 As you all probably know, toddles love bread, crackers, and all carbs.
 In part, this love is because these foods are familiar and easy to eat, but also because those little bodies need a large volume of complex carbs to run.
 (I love this post on kids and carbs from MaryAnn Jacobsen.)
 I like to use this to my benefit and introduce new flavors alongside a favorite one—which in this case means toast (or sliced veggies) with the Beet Yogurt Spread.
 It took L two times of seeing this recipe to try it, and she wasn’t as enthusiastic about it as her baby sister, but slow and steady is fine with me.